rosscg/crisis-data/README.md

 > $ pip install -r requirements.txt --no-cache-dir
 > ```

-Check if Hardcoded auto-coding line is still in 'views.py' - from approx line 150 and remove (uncomment appropriate line beneath block).
+Check if Hardcoded auto-coding line is still in `views.py` - from approx line 150 and remove (uncomment appropriate line beneath block).

-Set database name [dbname], username and password in 'homesite/settings.py', line ~91.
+Set database name [dbname], username and password in `homesite/settings.py`, line ~91.
 Default username is the system user name, default password is none.

-Re-name 'streamcollect/tokensSKELETON.py' to 'tokens.py' and add (at least) 'CONSUMER_KEY' and 'CONSUMER_SECRET' (generated from https://apps.twitter.com/).
+Re-name `streamcollect/tokensSKELETON.py` to `tokens.py` and add (at least) `CONSUMER_KEY` and `CONSUMER_SECRET` (generated from https://apps.twitter.com/).

 Run Redis (from Redis Directory), Celery Worker and Celery Beat in separate terminal windows:
-Note: '--concurrency=4' should be the number of cores in the system, can remove to default to this value, but need to update 'CONCURRENT_TASKS' to the same value.
+Note: `--concurrency=4` should be the number of cores in the system, can remove to default to this value, but need to update `CONCURRENT_TASKS` to the same value.

 > ```
 > $ redis-4.0.1/src/redis-server